-This guide contains what you need to know to get started with Project Accounting if you are an Architecture, Engineering, Construction, Media, Professional Services, Consulting, or other buisness that works primarily in project delivery.
+This guide to project accounting contains what you need to know to get started with Project Accounting if you are an Architecture, Engineering, Construction, Media, Professional Services, Consulting, or other business that works primarily in project delivery.

 I. Introduction to Project Accounting